Last Updated: November 4, 2023.

 Married to a white fur trader in 1872, a Crow Native woman has her journey to Saskatchewan interrupted when she steals two guns and saves five Nakota women who were kidnapped by drunken whiskey traders, setting off a culture war

-Never Whistle At Night: An Indigenous Dark Fiction Collection edited
+Never Whistle at Night: An Indigenous Dark Fiction Collection edited by Shane Hawk

 A bold, clever, and sublimely sinister collection of horror, fantasy, science fiction, and gritty crime by both new and established Indigenous authors that dares to ask the question: “Are you ready to be un-settled?”